Dialysis services & supplies

 - Certain home support services (may include visits by trained hospital or dialysis facility workers to check on your home dialysis, to help in emergencies when needed, and to check your dialysis equipment and water supply; may include a face-to-face visit between you and your doctor (or certain non-doctors like physician assistants and nurse practitioners) once a month)

-- Most injectable drugs and their oral forms for outpatient or home dialysis (like an erythropoiesis stimulating agent to treat anemia)
+- Most drugs (injectable, IV, and oral) for outpatient or home dialysis (like medications to treat anemia)

 - Other services and supplies that are part of dialysis (like laboratory tests)

-- Dialysis when you travel in the U.S. (in a Medicare-approved facility)
+- Dialysis when you travel in the U.S. (in a Medicare-certified dialysis facility)

 In most cases, Medicare doesn’t pay for transportation to dialysis facilities.
 Learn more about medically necessary ambulance transportation to a dialysis facility.

-Important: You need Part B to get the full benefits, including regular dialysis, available under Medicare for people with ESRD, and you must pay the premium to get Part B.
+to get the full benefits, including outpatient and home dialysis, available under Medicare for people with ESRD, and you must pay the premium to get Part B.

 Paying for dialysis services